-Diabetes Foot Treatment Doctor in Oak Park, MI providing expert care to help you live pain free.
+Diabetes Foot Treatment Doctor in Southfield, MI providing expert care to help you live pain free.

 Diabetes is a metabolic disorder caused by insufficient production of insulin (a hormone) or a sensitivity to the insulin the body does produce.
 Insulin is a hormone produced by the body which helps the cells absorb glucose from the blood This glucose is then used for energy production.
 When the cells are unable to respond to insulin, or the pancreas does not produce sufficient insulin, glucose will continue to circulate in the blood.
 As a result, blood sugar raises to unsafe levels causing grave health disorders.